gbdev/pandocs/content/Video_Display.md

 ### FF46 - DMA (DMA Transfer and Start Address) (R/W)

-Writing to this register launches a DMA transfer from ROM or RAM to OAM memory (sprite attribute table).
+Writing to this register launches a DMA transfer from ROM or RAM to OAM (Object Attribute Memory).
 The written value specifies the transfer source address divided by $100, that is, source and destination are:

 ```